Student Mini Grants

 1. Create a Wayfinder Society individual account or student account with your class if you haven’t already.

-2. Complete at least these 2 Actions: The Story of Plastic – Watch the Film and The Story of Plastic – System Mapping.
+2. Complete at least these 2 Actions before the application deadline: The Story of Plastic – Watch the Film and The Story of Plastic – System Mapping.

 Application Timeline